taitulism/Bootstruct/README.md

 	io.next();
 };
 ```
-All functions logs the filename they're exported from and moves on, except for `app/last.js`.
-This is the last method to run so it doesn't need to call `io.next`.
-Instead, it should end the response with `io.res.end()`.
+All functions logs the filename they're exported from and moves on.

 The following are examples of requested URLs (GET requests) and their expected logs given the above structure:
 ```